The Transformative Power of Early Electricity

 By and large, electric lighting was replacing gas light.
 Gas lighting really was dangerous.
 If you turned blew out the flame in the gas without turning off the gas, you would asphyxiate in the course of the evening.
 People were very aware of the perils of gas as a form of indoor lighting.

 Once electricity came into people’s worlds, I think they thought it was quite benign.
 For one thing, it was no longer a live flame, which in itself seems much safer.
 Again, it was a bit of a luxury.
 By 1907, only 8 percent of Americans lived in homes served by electricity nationwide.
-It was dispersed super swiftly because the infrastructure had to be built.
+It was not dispersed super swiftly because the infrastructure had to be built.
 Once that was in place, the question was whether you could you afford it.
 For every new technology, people have to be persuaded that it’s important.
 I think the thing that made them really want electricity was the radio, which didn’t become ubiquitous until the 1920s and ‘30s.

 How did electricity change the way people lived in cities?